By Allen Wallace, email@example.com

 A military veteran and single mother, Wendy Olliff had taken scattered college classes at various schools throughout her life, but a clear path to earning a degree had been challenging.
 With her daughter finally in high school and time running out to use her GI Bill funds, Olliff decided the time was right to complete a degree, but was unsure of how to get there.
 "I kind of felt lost,” Olliff says about her arrival at the University of South Carolina.
 “I didn't really have a path."

-That changed when she met Collin Crick, recruitment director with South Carolina’s College of Hospitality, Retail and Sport Management.
+That changed when she met Collin Crick, director of enrollment management and professional development with South Carolina’s College of Hospitality, Retail and Sport Management.
 He told her about the bachelor’s degree in interdisciplinary studies and the accelerated bachelor’s to master’s program offered by the School of Hotel, Restaurant and Tourism Management.
 He also introduced her to members of the faculty, and she knew she had found her path.

 "The entire faculty was so wonderful.
 I felt like I just kind of fit in,” she says.
 “Hospitality is part of the name of the college and it really fits.”